savonet/blog/_posts/2024-10-26-a-faster-liquidsoap-part-deux.md

 As we mentioned, shared libraries increase the process' memory usage.
 Most of this increase is from shared memory but some of it will also be memory allocated by the shared libraries, even if you do not user their feature.

-Thus, a first thing to optimize memory usage is to only compile the feature that you use.
+Thus, a first thing to optimize memory usage is to only compile the features that you use.
 This also reduces the risk of fatal errors!

 Here's a breakdown of memory usage in liquidsoap with only one optional feature enabled: